-For those who understand it, YouTube can be an incredibly powerful tool.
-Millions of people visit the site every day, and many of those millions can and will share anything they find interesting with their friends and social networks.
-Simply put, there’s enormous potential for viral marketing if a campaign’s put into the hands of a savvy marketer.
+For those who understand YouTube, YouTube can be an incredibly powerful tool for events.
+Millions of people visit YouTube every day, and many of them can and will share anything they find interesting with their friends and social networks.
+Simply put, there’s enormous potential for viral marketing if a YouTube campaign is put into the hands of a savvy marketer.

-Unfortunately, many brands don’t seem to fully grasp how YouTube works.
-They post boring, ‘salesy’ content that treats YouTube videos as little more than extended advertising spots.
-They go in with unrealistic expectations and base success on view counts alone.
-They make use of YouTube ads.
+Unfortunately, many event marketers don’t seem to fully grasp how YouTube works.
+They post boring, ‘salesy’ content that treats YouTube videos as little more than extended advertising spots; or they go in with unrealistic expectations and base success on view counts alone; or they only make use of YouTube ads.

-Speaking from experience, that last one—using YouTube ads—is probably the least useful on the list.
-I’ve yet to meet someone who’s bothered to interact with these advertisements in any tangible fashion, except to click on ‘skip.’
-They’re simply not a meaningful way of interacting with the platform; they’re an advertising holdover hailing from another time.
-These ads—which forcibly interrupt a user’s viewing experience—might work on a passive medium like TV; they simply don’t function well in a medium such as YouTube, which is all about active engagement.
+YouTube Ads are simply not a meaningful way of interacting with the platform, they’re an advertising holdover hailing from another time.
+These ads—which forcibly interrupt a user’s viewing experience—might work on a passive medium like TV, but they simply don’t function well in a medium like YouTube, which is all about active engagement.
 More often than not, users either tune out entirely or sit and fume, waiting for the ad to be over.